angelosalatino/cso-classifier/README.md

 ### Setup

 After installing the CSO Classifier, it is important to set up the classifier with the right dependencies.
-To set up the classifier, please run the following code.
+To set up the classifier, please run the following code:

 ```python
 import classifier.classifier as classifier